 Tombola Set Up Talent Academy in Sunderland

-Who knew bingo could help young people get jobs?
+Who knew bingo could help people get jobs?

 Well, Tombola bingo has just recruited the first students to its top talent academy.
 The July launch of The Tombola Academy was in the town of their headquarters, Sunderland.